zzamboni/zzamboni.org/content/post/2018-01-08-my-hammerspoon-configuration-with-commentary.md

 ```

-## Miscellaneous stuff {#miscellaneous-stuff}
+## Loading private configuration {#loading-private-configuration}

-In my `init-local.lua` file I keep some experimental or private stuff that I don't want to publish in my main config.
+In `init-local.lua` I keep experimental or private stuff (like API tokens) that I don't want to publish in my main config.
+This file is not committed to any publicly-accessible git repositories.

 ```lua
 local localfile = hs.configdir .. "/init-local.lua"